moleculemaker/python-example-app/README.md

-# Jupyter + Python Docker Starter Example
+# Python Docker Starter Example
 This is an example Python Docker application that will run JupyterLab.

-This pattern can be used to run any long-running Python service that are not expected to terminate.
+This pattern can be used to run any long-running Python service that is not expected to terminate.

 For short-term jobs that *are* expected to terminate, you won't need the Helm chart steps at the end.